Inflation with Massive Spin-2 Ghosts: Inflation

-where the ``$\cdots$'' stand for irrelevant constant terms that are independent of $S$.
-This trace may be written as a sum of the momentum space eigenvalues of the operator $\ln(\Box - m_\phi^2)$ and evaluated using dimensional regularization to give the scalaron's one-loop contribution to the the effective potential.
+which agrees with the two mass eigenstates in the Einstein frame found in \cite{Salvio2014}.
+The trace in \eqref{scalarDOF} may be written as a sum of the momentum space eigenvalues of the operators $\ln(\Box - m_\pm)$ and evaluated using dimensional regularization to give the scalar's one-loop contribution to the effective potential.

 Here, we have employed $\overline{\text{MS}}$, introducing the renormalization scale $\mu$ in the process, and we have absorbed the divergent terms into the renormalized constant $\lambda$.
-Performing the same calculation for the $S$ contributions, which has already been performed in \cite{Kubo2021}, yields the analogous result